Configure Your Own Layers and Configuration Instances

-- Insert your own custom script into the “Custom script editor” on the right side and confirm it with pressing the button.
+- Insert your own custom script into the “Custom script editor” on the right side and confirm it with pressing the "Set custom script" button.

 Your configuration is ready!
 Copy the appropriate service end-point (WMS, WMTS, etc.) and use it in your favorite GIS application to seemlesly integrate your data from the S3 bucket.

 To see your information choose the "User settings" in the menu on the left.
-Here you are able to update your data and subscribe for Sentinel Hub newsletter with latest news and information about Sentinel Hub, and change your password (3) or delete your profile (4).
+Here you can update your data (1) and subscribe for Sentinel Hub newsletter (2) with latest news and information about Sentinel Hub.
+You can also change your password (3) or delete your profile (4).

 More details about custom URL parameters, output image formats, atmospheric correction, preview modes, custom evaluation script, and which operations can be used with WMS, WMTS, WFS or WCS services is available here.